Gregory J. Bonann: Lifeguarding

 In 1970, Bonann began his lifeguard career as an LA City Ocean Lifeguard.
-After the completion of rookie academy, he was given his choice of post, and served in lifeguard tower #18 on Will Rogers State Beach, a short distance from his family home in West Los Angeles.
+After the completion of rookie academy, he was given his choice of post and served in lifeguard tower #18 on Will Rogers State Beach, a short distance from his family home in West Los Angeles.

 Bonann became a Los Angeles County Lifeguard in 1975, when the city and county services merged.
 He served on the beaches of the Central Section, including Topanga, Will Rogers, Santa Monica, Venice, and Del Rey.

 In the summer of 1977, while working Will Rogers State Beach, Bonann performed a routine rescue of some children who were caught in a riptide.
 The children's father was Stu Erwin, Jr., who worked for MTM Enterprises, a television production company run by Grant Tinker, the future chairman and CEO of NBC.
 Bonann would go on to pitch his idea for a television show about lifeguards to Erwin and Tinker, who eventually helped him sell the show to NBC.

 In 1989, while scouting locations in Venice Beach, California with the Baywatch producers and writing staff, Bonann was approached by a teenager who had lost his friend in the water.
 Bonann swam out and made three surface dives before finding the boy, who had been submerged for several minutes, and revived him using mouth-to-mouth resuscitation while treading water.
 The boy was taken to UCLA Medical Center where he recovered.
 Bonann received the Medal of Valor from Los Angeles County for performing that rescue.

 In 1994 the L.A.
 County Lifeguard services merged into the Los Angeles County Fire Department, making Bonann an L.A.
 County Firefighter within its Lifeguard Division.

 In 2001, Bonann became an Ocean Lifeguard for Honolulu City and County, Oahu, Hawaii.

 Bonann transferred to the Northern Section of Los Angeles County in 2013, including Malibu and Zuma beaches,.
-He has been a Junior Lifeguard Instructor at Zuma Beach for eight years.
-In 2021 he began his 52nd year on active status as a Los Angeles County Lifeguard.
+He has been a Junior Lifeguard Instructor at Zuma Beach since 2014.
+In 2025 he began his 56th year on active status as a Los Angeles County Lifeguard.

 Bonann has been recognized by both the Belgian Life Saving Federation, and the International Life Saving Federation for his dedication to the field, and in 2000 he was awarded the Gold Medallion from the International Swimming Hall of Fame for his achievements and contributions.

 In 2021 the Professional Lifeguard Foundation honored Bonann with a Lifetime Achievement Award for his 52 years of service and dedication in fostering the professional and personal growth of the Los Angeles County Lifeguards through teaching and mentoring relationships.